RedMadRobot/mapmemory/README.md

 }

 dependencies {
-    implementation("com.redmadrobot.mapmemory:mapmemory:2.0")
+    implementation("com.redmadrobot.mapmemory:mapmemory:2.1")

-    // or if you want to work with memory in reactive style, add one of implementation("com.redmadrobot.mapmemory:mapmemory-coroutines:2.0")
+    // or if you want to work with MapMemory in reactive style, add one of implementation("com.redmadrobot.mapmemory:mapmemory-coroutines:2.1")
-    implementation("com.redmadrobot.mapmemory:mapmemory-rxjava2:2.0")
+    implementation("com.redmadrobot.mapmemory:mapmemory-rxjava2:2.1")
-    implementation("com.redmadrobot.mapmemory:mapmemory-rxjava3:2.0")
+    implementation("com.redmadrobot.mapmemory:mapmemory-rxjava3:2.1")

-    // if you want to test code that uses MapMemory testImplementation("com.redmadrobot.mapmemory:mapmemory-test:2.0") }
+    // if you want to test code that uses MapMemory testImplementation("com.redmadrobot.mapmemory:mapmemory-test:2.1") }
 ```